rancher/charts/proposed/longhorn/v0.5.0/README.md

 The following document pertains to running Longhorn from the Rancher 2.0 chart.

+## Warning
+Longhorn v0.5.0 is incompatible with Kubernetes v1.16 or newer versions.

 ## Source Code

 Longhorn is 100% open source software.
 Project source code is spread across a number of repos: